furnaceX/fabriq-api-docs/source/includes/user-resources/settings/_update.md

 ---------:        | -----------
-panic_delay <br>*optional*, *integer* |  Milliseconds to wait before a PANIC alert is triggered panic_silent <br>*optional*, *boolean*  |  Flag to indicate if the device should sound an alarm and flash as strobe by default metric_units <br>*optional*, *boolean* |  Flag to indicate user's preference in displaying measurements (e.g height and weight) alert_panic_message <br>*optional*, *string*  |  Message sent when panic is triggered alert_panic_cancel_message <br>*optional*, *string*  |  Message sent when active alert is canceled
+panic_delay <br>*optional*, *integer* |  Milliseconds to wait before a PANIC alert is triggered panic_silent <br>*optional*, *boolean*  |  Flag to indicate if the device should sound an alarm and flash as strobe by default pin_ok<br>*optional*, *string*  | PIN used to cancel an alert.
+This PIN will cancel the alert and send a notification to the user's contacts pin_duress<br>*optional*, *string*  | In a situation where a user is forced to turn off the alert, this PIN is used to disable the  UI but keep the alert active metric_units <br>*optional*, *boolean* |  Flag to indicate user's preference in displaying measurements (e.g height and weight) alert_panic_message <br>*optional*, *string*  |  Message sent when panic is triggered alert_panic_cancel_message <br>*optional*, *string*  |  Message sent when active alert is canceled